 An \textbf{admissions problem} $\gamma\in \Gamma$ is a five-tuple $\langle I, S, q, C, \pi \rangle$ that consists of: \begin{enumerate}[(i)] \item a non-empty finite set of individuals $I$, \item a non-empty finite set of institutions $S$, \item a list of capacities of institutions $q=(q_s)_{s\in S}$, \item a list of priority orders of institutions $\pi=(\pi_s)_{s\in S}$ over $I\cup \{\emptyset\}$, and \item a list of choice functions of individuals $C=(C_i)_{i\in I}$ over $2^S$. \end{enumerate}

-Each institution $s$ has a capacity of $q_s$ seats that represents the maximum number of individuals it can accept.
+Each institution $s$ has a capacity of $q_s$ seats representing the maximum number of individuals it can accept.
 Priority order $\pi_s$ represents the way institution $s$ ranks individuals.
-Formally, a \textbf{priority order} $\pi_s$ is a strict simple order over $I\cup \{\emptyset\}$.
-Let $\Pi$ denote the of all possible lists of priority orders.
-We assume that, from an institutional viewpoint there are no complementarities between individuals, so the priority order $\pi_s$ and capacity $q_s$ of an institution $s$ translate into a (partial order) preference over sets of individuals in a straightforward way.\footnote{In a nutshell, an institution chooses the $q_s$ highest priority individuals from any set of acceptable individuals.
-Formally, let $\succ_s$ be an partial order over $2^I$.
-We assume that $\succ_s$ is responsive (\cite{roth1985college}), that is, \begin{enumerate}[(i)] \item for any $I' \subset I$ with $|I'|<q_s$ and any $i \in I \setminus I'$,
+Formally, a \textbf{priority order} $\pi_s$ is a strict simple order (transitive, asymmetric, and complete) over $I\cup \{\emptyset\}$.
+Let $\Pi$ denote the set of all possible lists of priority orders.
+From an institutional viewpoint, we assume that there are no complementarities between individuals, so the priority order $\pi_s$ and capacity $q_s$ of an institution $s$ translate into a (partial order) preference over sets of individuals in a straightforward way.\footnote{In a nutshell, an institution chooses the $q_s$ highest priority individuals from any set of acceptable individuals.
+Formally, let $\succ_s$ be a partial order over $2^I$.
+We assume that $\succ_s$ is responsive (see \Cref{groupstability} in \Cref{section: AppendixProofs}).}